rverton/circlephotos/README.md

     npm start

 Do not forget to set your Amazon S3 credentials!

-When running in production you should [compile the reactjs jsx files](http://facebook.github.io/react/docs/tooling-integration.html#jsx) for better performance.

 ## Amazon S3
 Use your environment variables to configure Amazon S3 access: